segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments.
 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI and log in to your Voucherify account.
-6. To finish the set up, go to Project Settings > Integrations > Segment.io -> Connect, enter the Write Key and confirm.
+6. To finish the setup, go to Project Settings > Integrations > Segment.io -> Connect, enter the Write Key and confirm.

 ## Stream